28 Years Later: Accolades

-Sequel
+Sequels

 In April 2024, Nia DaCosta was reportedly in negotiations to direct a sequel to the film, the second part of a planned trilogy, with Boyle, Garland, Macdonald, Rice, and Bernie Bellew attached as producers.
-In June 2024, via a copyright filing, the title of the film was seemingly revealed to be 28 Years Later: The Bone Temple.
+In June 2024, via a copyright filing, the title of the film was revealed to be 28 Years Later: The Bone Temple.

 On 18 August 2024, during a talk at the Edinburgh International Film Festival, Macdonald confirmed DaCosta would be directing the sequel and said that principal photography was set to begin the following day.
-Macdonald also talked about potential plans for a third 28 Years Later film, saying "we hope there is going to be a third part" and "there is a trilogy".
+Principal photography commenced on 19 August 2024.
+The film was shot back-to-back with its predecessor and released in the United Kingdom on 13 January 2026 as part of a double bill with 28 Years Later, before being released individually on 14 January, and in the United States on 16 January 2026.